Ghosts Next Door

 THINK OF LAURA

-Laura didn't love herself because of her weight, but we loved her because she was so funny and insightful.
+Laura didn't love herself because of her weight, but we loved her because she was funny and insightful.

 "I'd feel bad if you guys got in trouble because of me," she'd say.

 "It's worth it," we'd tell her.
-"You're family to us, we love you."
+"You're family to us; we love you."

-There was one thing Laura wanted more than anything else, and that was love, she desperately wanted to be loved by someone for who she was.
+There was one thing Laura wanted more than anything else: love.
+She desperately wanted to be loved by someone for who she was.
 "All I need is a chance," she once said.
-"But with the way I look, I'd only attract flies because I'm such a cow."
+But I'd only attract flies with my look because I'm a cow."

 ............

-One day a man walked into the store where Laura worked and completely charmed her.
-He was a few years older than she was, but yes, theirs was a whirlwind romance.
-She told us everything about him, they'd already been on three-weekend vacations, one to Maui, the other to Kauai, and the last one to Kona.
-He proposed marriage, but Laura didn't appear as if it had all gotten away from her, she was very content and taking it all in stride.
-"You finally got what you always wanted, how come you're not all jumping up and down and hugging us?"
-We were joking with her, of course, but it's just that she was so unusually subdued.
-Tears were falling down her cheeks, it took us by surprise, but she spoke before we could ask her what the matter was.
-"I'm just worried that this is all too good to be true and that sooner or later, the shoe's gonna fall."
+One day, a man walked into the store where Laura worked and completely charmed her.
+He was a few years older than her, but theirs was a whirlwind romance.
+She told us everything about him.
+They'd already been on three-weekend vacations, one to Maui, the other to Kauai, and the last one to Kona.
+He proposed marriage.
+Laura didn't appear as if it had all gotten away from her; she was content and taking it all in stride.

 "That's full of shit," I scolded her.
 "You can't fuckin believe that's true?
 Don't do this to yourself, Laura, don't self-sabotage!
-You deserve this, you deserve to be happy!
+You deserve this; you deserve to be happy!
 YOU, Laura Mendoza!"

 "I'm one whole aisle stupid," she deadpanned.
 My wife and I held on to her while the three of us cried together.
-There were no words, just a powerful moment of support for someone we loved so dearly.
+There were no words, just a moment of support for someone we loved dearly.

 ............